Nevada DUI arrests, court process and trials

 Being charged with a Nevada DUI arrest can be a frightening experience.
 You are facing the loss of your license, increased insurance costs and possible jail time.

 But knowing what to expect can make facing a Nevada DUI arrest and court case easier.
-To help you better understand the Nevada DUI court process from investigation to arrest to trial, our Las Vegas, Nevada DUI defense lawyers discuss the following, below:
+To help you better understand the Nevada DUI court process from investigation to arrest to trial, our Las Vegas DUI lawyers discuss the following, below:

 - 1. The DUI Investigation